eliemichel/LearnWebGPU/getting-started/the-command-queue.md

 They are not too far, but for high performance applications like real time graphics, this matters.
 In advanced pipelines, rendering a frame may involve thousands or tens of thousands of commands running on the GPU.

 As a consequence, we cannot afford to send the commands one by one from the CPU and wait for a response after each one.
-Instead, commands meant to the GPU are batched and fired through a **command queue**.
+Instead, commands intended for the GPU are batched and fired through a **command queue**.
 The GPU consumes this queue whenever it is ready, and this way processors minimize the time spend idling for their sibling to respond.

 The CPU-side of your program, i.e., the C++ code that you write, lives in the **Content timeline**.
 The other side of the command queue is the **Queue timeline**, running on the GPU.